Why Pressure Relief is so Important When Choosing the Right Mattress

 Do you sleep on your back, stomach, or side?

 Side sleepers need the greatest pressure relief.
 The shoulders and hips stick out from the core of the body, creating curves that need to be adequately hugged and supported.
-For side sleepers, memory foam is usually the best option.
+Memory foam is usually the best mattress type for side sleepers.
 It allows those parts of the body to sink in, keeping the natural curvature of the spine intact.

 Stomach sleepers do not need much pressure relief, but rather they need a firm, extra supportive mattress to allow them to keep a somewhat neutral spine alignment.
 Keep in mind that sleeping on your stomach makes correct alignment impossible, but a firm mattress is your best bet to avoid further aches and pains.
-Because stomach sleepers should prioritize support over contouring, most firm mattresses will do, including innerspring, latex, or memory foam mattresses.
+Because stomach sleepers should prioritize support over contouring, most firm mattresses will be the best type of mattress for stomach sleepers, including innerspring, latex, or memory foam mattresses.

 Back sleepers fall between side and stomach sleepers on the spectrum of pressure point relief requirements.
 The booty and heels need a bit of give, but not nearly as much as the hips and shoulders.
-Back sleepers tend to do best with medium-firm mattresses, making latex and memory foam both good options.
+Medium-firm mattresses tend to be the best mattress type for back sleepers, making latex and memory foam both good options.

 What to Look for if You’re Bedridden